Trump, Cohen discussed 'financing' of possible Playboy model payment on secret recording

 On the tape, Cohen's "David" appears to refer to American Media Inc. Chairman and CEO David Pecker.
 AMI, the parent company of the National Enquirer, agreed to pay McDougal $150,000 for her story about a 2006 affair with the married Trump.
 AMI never published McDougal's story, following a tabloid practice called "catch-and-kill."

-McDougal later alleged that The Enquirer had tricked her into accepting the deal and had threatened to ruin her if she broke it.
-After she sued the tabloid seeking to invalidate the contract in March, the Enquirer agreed to allow her to tell her story.
+McDougal later alleged that the Enquirer had tricked her into accepting the deal and had threatened to ruin her if she broke it.
+After she sued the tabloid in March, seeking to invalidate the contract, the Enquirer agreed to allow her to tell her story.

-AMI's payment effectively silenced McDougal through the election, though days beforehand news of the deal emerged in The Wall Street Journal.
+AMI's payment effectively silenced McDougal through the election, though days beforehand news of the deal emerged in the Wall Street Journal.
 At the time, a Trump spokeswoman said his campaign had "no knowledge of any of this."

 The Associated Press contributed to this report.